-FREE EXPRESS SHIPPING ON ORDERS OVER $500 FREE EXPRESS SHIPPING ON ORDERS OVER $500
+FREE FEDEX SHIPPING ON 🇨🇦 ORDERS OVER $500 FREE FEDEX EXPRESS SHIPPING ON CANADIAN ORDERS OVER $500

 The 4C's of Diamond Quality